pooja97/Assignment7/README.md

 Go to UI folder and run `npm run watch` to make babel watch for changes in files.
 Make any changes and the changes will be reflected without any refresh.
 Make sure you have started the server as per the previous step.

-## MongoDB reset

-From Api folder, you can run `mongo "mongodb+srv://cluster.yxyis.mongodb.net/inventoryTracker" --username jainamcsheth scripts/init.mongo.js` and enter password as `jainamcsheth` to reset the database with two products added initially.

 ## Lint check